 Consistency.
 The AI applies the same criteria to every candidate, removing the Monday-morning-versus-Thursday-afternoon drift that creeps into manual review.

 Data-driven decisions.
 Analytics expose where the funnel leaks and which sources deliver quality, not just quantity.
-That feeds directly into smarter sourcing and reporting.

 A Worked Example: Before and After